SkywingJam/MCD-AU-Shift-to-ics/README.md

 - Generates an `.ics` file compatible with major calendar apps.
     - Recommended to use cloud-based calendars (Google Calendar, Outlook) for automatic syncing across devices.

+## Dependencies

+- [Luxon](https://moment.github.io/luxon/): Used for robust date and time parsing and manipulation.

 ## How to Use

 ### Installation